threefoldfoundation/www_threefold_tech/www.threefold.tech/content/home/execution.md

 img1_link = "#"
 img1_src = "img/hpe-logo.png"
+foldout1_title = "Bancadati"
+foldout1_content = "60PB net archiving farm in the former Swiss Supercomputing close to Lugano,Switzerland.
+Owned by Mr.Tarchini and GIG Europe.Main focus will be the sales of archiving capacity using the S3(simple storage service)protocol"

 img2_link = "#"
 img2_src = "img/solidaridad-logo.png"
+foldout2_title = "Bancadati"
+foldout2_content = "60PB net archiving farm in the former Swiss Supercomputing close to Lugano,Switzerland.
+Owned by Mr.Tarchini and GIG Europe.Main focus will be the sales of archiving capacity using the S3(simple storage service)protocol"

 img3_link = "#"
 img3_src = "img/tf-foundation-underline-01.png"
+foldout3_title = "Bancadati"
+foldout3_content = "60PB net archiving farm in the former Swiss Supercomputing close to Lugano,Switzerland.
+Owned by Mr.Tarchini and GIG Europe.Main focus will be the sales of archiving capacity using the S3(simple storage service)protocol"

 img4_link = "#"
 img4_src = "img/green_edge.jpg"
+foldout4_title = "Bancadati"
+foldout4_content = "60PB net archiving farm in the former Swiss Supercomputing close to Lugano,Switzerland.
+Owned by Mr.Tarchini and GIG Europe.Main focus will be the sales of archiving capacity using the S3(simple storage service)protocol"

 img5_link = "#"
 img5_src = "img/safecity.jpg"
+foldout5_title = "Bancadati"
+foldout5_content = "60PB net archiving farm in the former Swiss Supercomputing close to Lugano,Switzerland.
+Owned by Mr.Tarchini and GIG Europe.Main focus will be the sales of archiving capacity using the S3(simple storage service)protocol"

 img6_link = "#"
 img6_src = "img/jimbr.png"
+foldout6_title = "Bancadati"
+foldout6_content = "60PB net archiving farm in the former Swiss Supercomputing close to Lugano,Switzerland.
+Owned by Mr.Tarchini and GIG Europe.Main focus will be the sales of archiving capacity using the S3(simple storage service)protocol"

 img7_link = "#"
 img7_src = "img/national_bullion.jpg"
+foldout7_title = "Bancadati"
+foldout7_content = "60PB net archiving farm in the former Swiss Supercomputing close to Lugano,Switzerland.
+Owned by Mr.Tarchini and GIG Europe.Main focus will be the sales of archiving capacity using the S3(simple storage service)protocol"

 img8_link = "#"
 img8_src = "img/kleos.png"
+foldout8_title = "Bancadati"
+foldout8_content = "60PB net archiving farm in the former Swiss Supercomputing close to Lugano,Switzerland.
+Owned by Mr.Tarchini and GIG Europe.Main focus will be the sales of archiving capacity using the S3(simple storage service)protocol"

 img9_link = "#"
 img9_src = "img/bancadati.jpg"
+foldout9_title = "Bancadati"
+foldout9_content = "60PB net archiving farm in the former Swiss Supercomputing close to Lugano,Switzerland.
+Owned by Mr.Tarchini and GIG Europe.Main focus will be the sales of archiving capacity using the S3(simple storage service)protocol"

 weight = 4
 +++